 Directors Statement

-Somersault Pike is a poetic exploration of the thought process doubt preparing for action, played out in on the tenmetre platform, where failure hitting concrete.
+Somersault Pike is a poetic exploration of the thought process involved in working through self-doubt, mentally preparing for action, and taking the final steps towards achieving a goal.
+It is played out in on the ten-metre dive platform, where failure can mean serious injury.
 I was drawn into the world of competitive diving by the strength and commitment it demands to succeed.
 Divers chase the elusive perfect score of ten.
-Perfectionism can be a strong and powerful motivator, but it can be paralyzing if focus too much on the outcome.
+Perfectionism can be a strong and powerful motivator, but it can be paralyzing if the focus is too much on the outcome rather than the process.
 This is universal.
-The film suggests that results matter less
+The film suggests that the final results matter less than the journey to get there.

 During my Masters studies at the Victorian College of the Arts, I have developed a strong understanding of visual storytelling.
 My philosophy of filmmaking is to explore my own darkest fears, bringing them into the light to share with an audience.
 By tapping into a raw truth, I believe these stories will always resonate with an audience.
 I have learnt through the process of making Somersault Pike that through simplicity, there is poetry.
 Kate Lefoe